 The judge can make determinations concerning child custody and child support, and even award alimony if it is appropriate and the evidence supports his ruling.
 Property is not divided in an annulment, although if the parties had any sort of contractual agreement regarding the ownership and use of property, this can be disputed in regular civil court under basic contract law.

 Getting an annulment in NJ requires a fairly significant burden of proof that is not required in uncontested divorces.
 Peter Van Aulen has twenty-five years of experience in family Law.
 He is certified by the New Jersey Supreme Court as a matrimonial attorney.
 His office is conveniently located in Saddle Brook New Jersey near exits for Interstate 80, Garden State Parkway, New Jersey Turnpike and Route 17.
-If you are curious about how to obtain an annulment in New Jersey, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation.
+If you are curious about how to obtain an annulment in New Jersey, call the Law Offices of Peter Van Aulen at 201-845-7400 for an initial consultation.